- My LS

 End of transition period guidance: alternative dispute resolution

-This guidance sets out the implications for UK lawyers advising clients considering cross-border alternative dispute resolution (ADR) after the end of the Brexit transition period (31 December 2020).
+This guidance sets out the implications for UK lawyers advising clients considering cross-border alternative dispute resolution (ADR) from the end of the Brexit transition period.

-- for UK lawyers advising clients in cross-border civil and commercial disputes involving parties from EU member states
+It’s relevant for UK lawyers advising clients in cross-border civil and commercial disputes involving parties from EU member states.

-After the end of the transition period, Directive 2008/52/EC (the EU Mediation Directive) applying to cross-border civil and commercial disputes involving parties from EU member states will not be applicable between the UK and the EU member states.
+From the end of the transition period, Directive 2008/52/EC (the EU Mediation Directive) applying to cross-border civil and commercial disputes involving parties from EU member states is not applicable between the UK and the EU member states.

-In addition, businesses and consumers in the UK will no longer be able to use the Online Dispute Resolution (ODR) platform which links consumers with ADR providers in the EU.
+In addition, businesses and consumers in the UK are no longer able to use the Online Dispute Resolution (ODR) platform which links consumers with ADR providers in the EU.

 The purpose of the EU Mediation Directive was harmonisation through the imposition of minimum standards and rules across a range of matters.